misalcedo/tortuga/README.md

 1. create a finite number of new actors;
 1. designate the behavior to be used for the next message it receives.

+== Behavior
+Behaviors are executed in the context of an actor's continuation for a specific message.

 == Grammar
 ```bnf
 <behavior> ::= <action> | <action> <behavior>